 "I guess it was pretty hearty," Daria said, feeling a little abashed.

 She didn't like the Imperials who looked down on the Mer, Beastfolk, and other races of Men.
 She was half-Nord herself.
 Dunmer society was awful—she knew they still enslaved Khajiit and Argonians in the remote parts of Morrowind—but it wasn't like the Empire forced them to stop.
-At least, not as much as it could.

 It was just that nothing about Morrowind felt like home.